wandrade/drone-load-transportation/README.md

 This will open the [rqt_reconfigure](http://wiki.ros.org/dynamic_reconfigure) screen, which allows the user to dynamically configure node parameters without having to access the source code or stop running it.
 > IMPORTANT: requires the node drone_stateestimation to be running.

 Select the node [drone_stateestimation](http://wiki.ros.org/tum_ardrone/drone_stateestimation) and uncheck "Use PTAM".
-For further experiments, you can also uncheck "Use navdata", which will make the EKF use only the control gains to update.
+For further experiments.

 In order to enable the load stabilization controller, select the node [drone_autopilot](http://wiki.ros.org/tum_ardrone/drone_autopilot) and check "Use Load Control".
 The controller parameters are set for a suspended load with approximately 10% of the Drone's weight, but feel free to experiment.